There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 - You don’t need to use more than one-half of a dryer sheet per load in order to avoid static cling, soften your clothes, and keep them smelling fresh.

-#2 Fabric softeners and dryer sheets shouldn’t be used with microfiber towels.
+#3 – Fabric softeners and dryer sheets shouldn’t be used with microfiber towels.

 This is true.

-Liquid fabric softeners as well as dryer sheets will significantly damage the delicate fibers in microfiber.
+Liquid fabric softeners, as well as dryer sheets, will significantly damage the delicate fibers in microfiber.

-In fact, few people realize that microfiber towels should not be subjected to heat at all.
-Thus, not only are dryer sheets a problem, but the heat itself can wreak havoc on your microfiber towels.
-If you must dry them quickly, then choose a low- or no-heat option.
+So… not only are dryer sheets a problem — but the heat itself can wreak havoc on your microfiber towels.
+If you must dry them quickly, then choose a low-heat or no-heat option in the dryer.

 The takeaways: